firesidefiction/firesidefiction.github.io/about.md

 ### How to submit

-### Fireside is now open for short fiction submissions until April 22.
+### Fireside is currently closed for submissions.
+We will reopen on June 18.

-{% include submit-button.html %}
+{% include submissions-closed-button.html %}

 [back to the top](#top-of-page)